 Translate the same word or string always in the same way.
 It is good to make some "revisions" time to time.
-You can use list of Evergreen translation strings containg list of all strings and their location in templates 1)
+You can use list of Evergreen translation strings containg list of all strings with name of the template in which the string occurs 1)